TENNIS VISION METHOD (off court)

-We train your brain to make quicker and better decisions in your sport.
+We train your eyes and brain to make quicker and better decisions on the tennis court.

 THE VISUAL SYSTEM

 90% of the information that we take in when we play sports is visual.
 A problem on your visual system will affect your performance on the court, field, ring or rink.
 We can use the 360Eyewire as an example to explain how an inefficient visual system could diminish your performance in sports.

 When the subject looks at the first bead, he or she should see one bead with two short strings leading toward it and two longer strings leaving it.
 On the two strings which leave the bead, there will be two beads at the 5 foot distance and two more beads at the 9 foot distance.

 If only one string is seen, the subject is suppressing one eye.
 Results: absence of depth perception, poor overall performance.